icl-utk-edu/papi/src/components/cuda/README_internal.md

 ## Unused bits

 As of 02/02/25, there are a total of 2 unused bits.
-These bits can be used to create a new qualifier or can be used to extended the number of bits for an existing qualifier.
+These bits can be used to create a new qualifier or can be used to extend the number of bits for an existing qualifier.

 ## STAT